coderarjob/coderarjob.github.io/_posts/rust/2022-12-23-Array-and-Slices-1.md

 ..=7;   // std::ops::RangeToInclusive
 ```

-The following two expressions are equivallent:
+The following two expressions are equivalent:

 ```rust